 “All the happiness, wealth and dignity that I have as a man comes from the mbira, and I can proudly stand and be counted among other men.
 I want to tell all those who purchase the instruments that I make to give me feedback, because I want to improve from the comments and criticism.
 Most importantly, they should play them in the right context and learn the instrument from reputable teacher who has a knowledge of traditional mbira music.”

-Chiyanike used the proceeds of his first U.S. tour in 2012 to buy a truck.
+Chiyanike used the proceeds of his 2012 U.S. tour to buy a truck.
 He found the new experiences of travel, performing on stages, and meeting and teaching Americans who play his instruments very enjoyable.
 He taught at MBIRA’s Mbira Camp in Bali, Indonesia in 2014, teaching students who live in New Zealand, Japan, and Bali.